-Approximately 85% of women with low-grade will have their cancer return.
+Over 70% of people with low-grade serous carcinoma will have their cancer return.
 Potential treatments for recurrence include chemotherapy; bevacizumab; hormone, MEK and BRAF inhibitors.

 Listen to Dr Gershenson, a world expert from the University of Texas MD Anderson Cancer Center, discuss the latest treatment options